 … visualized like that in any news report on utilities or the grid I have ever seen on TV.
 So I adhere to the conventions:

 You might say that I am cheating because the power grid is not a singular invention but rather a conglomerate of diverse inventions, held together by the glue of standardization, politics, and committees.
-I would argue I picked the grid for that very reason.
+I picked the grid for that very reason.

 The more I learned about the power grid the more I wondered that it works at all – at that amazing level of availability.
 In Austria the average downtime per customer is about 45 minutes per year, that is electric power is available 99,99% of the time.
 Experts state that this even has a negative impact of our ability to cope with sudden blackouts.
 This is called the paradox of vulnerability: the less vulnerable you are as per statistics, the less you care about very improbably but disastrous events.